 Microsoft: By blending AI into everything from cloud services to productivity tools, and making moves like buying GitHub and partnering with OpenAI, Microsoft's AI strategy is turbocharging its revenue.

-Now, the company's sought-after chips are driving AI solutions across the board, from cars to healthcare.
+Now, the company's sought-after chips are powering AI solutions across industries, from cars to healthcare.
 Nvidia has consequently become wildly profitable.
-However, Nvidia is not the only pure AI company out there, which is an exciting place to be as an investor.
+However, Nvidia is not the only pure-play AI company, which is an exciting place to be as an investor.

-Long-term investors are all about playing the long game.
-They likely understand the role of AI in the present and the future and are willing to take a positive view of AI's big-picture potential.
+Long-term investors play the long game.
+They likely understand AI's role today and in the future and are willing to take a positive view of its big-picture potential.
 If you are one such investor, you would be happy to invest your money with the intention of riding the AI wave for years, even decades.
+Swing trading could be a could trading style for you.

 This strategy isn't for the faint of heart.
 You need to have a solid grasp of where AI is headed and the patience to stick it out through the market's ups and downs.
 This is where fundamental research comes in.
 Is the sector fundamentally sound, and will it be here to stay?
-These are questions you need to be asking yourself, as well as conducting some sound research, of course.
+These are questions you need to ask yourself, as well as conduct sound research on.

-Diversification is the superpower that every investor should know about.
+In my opinion, diversification is the superpower that every investor should know about.
 It applies in a big picture sense – you should be investing in stocks, FOREX, commodities, and other types of financial assets to hedge your bets.
-It also applies in a small picture sense – when you invest in AI, think healthcare, automotive, finance, and more to avoid the domino effect if one sector hits a snag.
+It also applies in a small picture sense – when you invest in AI, spread your exposure across different AI subsectors, such as healthcare, automotive, and finance, so your portfolio is not tied to one single trend.

 Mixing it up between the big, stable tech giants and the more adventurous startups can also give your portfolio a good balance of security and growth potential.
 Don't forget about spreading your investments geographically, too.
 Tapping into AI companies from different corners of the globe can shield you from region-specific risks.
 In this article, we’ve mentioned AI firms from different countries.
 That is just scratching the surface as AI is a truly global revolution.